Custom home builders in El Paso Tx

 When building a custom home, there are many items that go into the final purchase price.
 They include the lot, architectural design, interior design, foundation, framing, air conditioning and heating, electrical, plumbing, pre-wire, cabinetry, brick and stone, insulation, flooring, appliances, paint and wall coverings, and lighting, among others.
 I have tried to cover all of these items here.
 Take your time and make as many of these decisions as you can before you sign a contract to build a home.

 I recommend leaving 5-10% of the purchase price of the home unbudgeted so that you can afford changes you think of during the building process.
-For example, if your budget says that you can afford a $240,000 home, make sure that you only sign a contract for a $225,000 home.
+For example, if your budget says that you can afford a $240,000 home, make sure that your Exclusive Buyer's Agent has you sign a contract to to exceed a $225,000 home.
 This will leave $15,000 for all of the things you didn't think of.
-That might sound like a large amount, but you can blast through that faster than you think

-Almost every new custom home in El Paso has:
+Almost every new custom home in El Paso worth the money will have:

 * back yard patio